rei/rei-cedar-sketch-tokens/README.md

 ## Installation

-- [Download](../../releases/latest/download/rei-cedar-sketch-tokens.sketchplugin.zip) the latest release of the plugin
+- [Download](../../releases/latest/download/rei-cedar-sketch-tokens.zip) the latest release of the plugin
 - Un-zip
-- Double-click on rei-cedar-sketch-tokens.sketchplugin
+- Double-click on rei-cedar-sketch-tokens

 ## Development Guide